awsdocs/aws-java-developer-guide/doc_source/run-instance.rst

          RunInstancesRequest runInstancesRequest =
             new RunInstancesRequest();

-         runInstancesRequest.withImageId("ami-4b814f22")
+         runInstancesRequest.withImageId("ami-a9d09ed1")
-                            .withInstanceType("m1.small")
+                            .withInstanceType(InstanceType.T1Micro)
                             .withMinCount(1)
                             .withMaxCount(1)
                             .withKeyName("my-key-pair")
                             .withSecurityGroups("my-security-group");

       :aws-java-ref:`withImageId <services/ec2/model/RunInstancesRequest.html#withImageId-java.lang.String->`
          The ID of the AMI.
-For a list of public AMIs provided by Amazon, see Amazon Machine Images.
+To learn how to find public AMIs provided by Amazon or create your own, see :ec2-ug:`Amazon Machine Image (AMI) <AMIs>`.

       :aws-java-ref:`withInstanceType <services/ec2/model/RunInstancesRequest.html#withInstanceType-java.lang.String->`
          An instance type that is compatible with the specified AMI.
 For more information, see